 Live streaming continues to become more and more popular in the online world.
 Viewers seem to be more interested and engaged while watching live videos compared to videos on demand.
-Due to its effectiveness and popularity, brands within Asian countries and not only decided to sell their products in a virtual environment, the so-called ‘Live Stream Shopping’ (LSS).
-Owned by Alibaba, Taobao Live has dominated the market so far, selling more than $15 billion in gross merchandise volume in 2018.
-In response, Amazon developed its own Live Stream Shopping channel, entitled ‘Amazon Live’, which is expected to change and introduce the US market to a different shopping approach.
-In this article, we are going to dive a bit deeper and identify different parties involved in the Live Stream Shopping model and how this trend gained so much interest in Asian countries.
+Due to its effectiveness and popularity, brands within Asian countries and not only decided to sell their products in a virtual environment, in a format called ‘Live Stream Shopping’.

 What is Live Stream Shopping, exactly?

 Many relate Live Stream Shopping to the traditional home shopping channels, where viewers can tune in, see what is for sale and proceed with the purchase immediately.
 Although the concept behind it is quite similar, Live Stream Shopping comes with additional features that make it more appealing and efficient for both end-users and businesses using it.

 As the name already suggests, most of the time, Live Stream Shopping is broadcasted in real-time (live).
 Instead of uploading pre-recorded videos, Live Stream Shopping is designed to keep customers engaged and make promotions available only for the duration of the live stream.
 It can be presented to a broad audience as a ‘one-time deal’ that might not be available when the stream stops.
 It creates a psychological effect, called “Fear of missing out” (FOMO).
 This effect shows an almost immediate reaction, especially among millennial consumers.